 Many Orthodox churches base their Easter date on the Julian calendar, which differs from the Gregorian calendar that is used by many western countries.
 Therefore the Orthodox Easter period often occurs later than the Easter period that falls after the time of the March equinox.

-There are different types of Orthodox churches that are well established in the United States.
-Some of these churches include the Greek Hellenic Orthodox Church, the Romanian Orthodox Episcopate of America, and the Russian Orthodox Church.
+There are different types of Orthodox churches that are well established in the United States, including the Greek Hellenic Orthodox Church, the Romanian Orthodox Episcopate of America, the Russian Orthodox Church, and many others.
 The Russian Orthodox Church in North America can be traced back to the late 18th century, where a Russian church was built on Kodiak Island in Alaska during that period.
 Alaska was previously part of Russia until the United States bought the land.
 The number of Greek Orthodox churches grew as Greek immigration increased after the late 19th century in the United States.

 The Easter egg is hard-boiled and often dyed red to symbolize the blood of Christ.
 It was an important symbol connected with spring fertility rituals in many early civilizations.
 Many Greek Orthodox Christians rap their eggs against their friends' eggs and the owner of the last uncracked egg is considered lucky.
 Another important symbol associated with Easter is the lamb.
 It is often depicted with a banner that bears a cross, and it is known as the Agnus Dei, meaning "Lamb of God" in Latin.